Club-INTech/I2C-Callables/README.md

 Initialization of the `BufferedData` struct should be done in the function if it is needed, `dataArray` should be malloc'd.
 Prefer using the provided constructor.
 If there is no return value, return `nullptr`.

+The `startI2CC` needs to be called for the library to function, independently of the `registerRPC` calls.
+The method can return or loop indefinitely.

 ### Master

 Remote procedure call on the slave is realised by "writing" a function ID followed by its arguments, if it has any, to the slave.